 You can store these cupcakes in an airtight box for 3-4 days.

-These are freezable too!
-Just be sure to core them but if you do want to freeze them, avoid filling with the marmalade and topping with marzipan until you’re ready to eat them.
+Yes, just be sure to core them first.
+If you do want to freeze them, avoid filling with the marmalade and topping with marzipan until you’re ready to eat them.

 - 175 g Unsalted Butter softened